allanabailey/feedback-form-pp3/README.md

 * Added **print statements to the end of the application** to alert the user that the applicaiton has ended and inform them of the way to restart it.

 ### Validation
 All of my python code in the **run.py** file was passed through the **PEP8 Validator** and corrections made until all errors and warnings were gone.
+All validation was repeated with the small changes following updates after user testing and the same clear results on PEP8 were achieved.

 ![PEP8 Validation](/assets/images/testing/pep8-validation.png)